StockNews.com Initiates Coverage on McGrath RentCorp (NASDAQ:MGRC)

-StockNews.com assumed coverage on shares of McGrath RentCorp (NASDAQ:MGRC – Free Report) in a report issued on Thursday.
-The firm issued a hold rating on the financial services provider’s stock.
+Equities researchers at StockNews.com assumed coverage on shares of McGrath RentCorp (NASDAQ:MGRC – Get Free Report) in a note issued to investors on Friday.
+The firm set a “hold” rating on the financial services provider’s stock.

 Institutional Inflows and Outflows